urghosthost/FBLAWebsiteCodingAndDevelopment2023-2024/README.md

 <p>To visit the site, use our domain <a href="https://axcelmarkapplications.site">axcelmarkapplications.site</a></p>
 <h3>How To Use: </h3>
 <p> Use the navigation bar to navigate through our different pages.
 These include our home page/index, listings page, benefits page, application page, and contact page.
 You can view our copyright information for non-commerical free use stock photos we used for the site by clicking on the copyright link in our footer, or by visiting <a href='https://axcelmarkapplications.site/copyright.html'>this link here</a>.
-<p>Note: This company is real, with permission from the owner, but has no real value of jobs towards the company.</p>
+<p><strong>Note:</strong> This company is real, with permission from the owner, but has no real value of jobs towards the company.</p>